Adriatik Llalla: Resignation from the judiciary, prosecution

-On September 22, 2021, the anti-corruption Court of Appeals sentenced Llalla for "false declaration of assets" with 2 years in prison, seizure 2.2 hectares of agricultural land, an apartment in the city of Durrës, as well as an exemption for 5 years in the exercise of public functions.
+On September 22, 2021, the anti-corruption Court of Appeals sentenced Llalla for "false declaration of assets" with two years in prison, seizure of 2.2 hectares of agricultural land and an apartment in the city of Durrës, as well as an exemption for five years in the exercise of public functions.
 Llalla was also found guilty of unreasonable expenses of $7,000 incurred for the birth of his son in the United States.

 "I want to salute the Italian authorities, who granted political asylum to the Adriatic Llala, the Prosecutor General.
 I don't say that Llalla was a strong or flawless prosecutor, but Albanians should know that Adriatik Llalla was sanctioned for daring to denounce the companies of Soros and Rex Tillerson.
 That's the truth.
 This is with documents.
 Companies that do not respect the laws of the country.
 And as soon as he notified the US Congress of these actions, he was retaliatorily declared non grata.
 That's the truth."